History of Haryana: Aviation

 On 31 January 2010, the Rajiv Gandhi National Centre for Aero Sports was inaugurated at Narnaul Airport.
 51 acres were acquired for this purpose.
 Chief Minister Bhupinder Singh Hooda and Aero Club of India President Satish Sharma were present at the inauguration ceremony.
 The centre was set up by Aero Club of India and the Department of Civil Aviation, Haryana.
 It is the first ever modern state-of-the-art aero sports centre in India to provide training in comprehensive range of various aero sports, including para-jumping (simulated parachute jump from a tower), parasailing, hot air ballooning, gliding, power flying, sky diving, aero modelling and micro light flying, with the purpose of introducing the state's youth to aviation and providing the general population a cheap opportunity to experience aero sports.
 On 27 November 2017, Runway 1 a quirky restaurant based inside an Airbus A320 discarded by Air India was opened on Ambala Chandigarh Expressway by a Shahabad based business family.

 In August 2018, pre-feasibility study and field study for 3 new greenfield airports in Haryana commenced for the and Chhara Airport (Jhajjar district), Jind Airport and Kurukshetra Airport at the cost of INR30 lakh (3 million).

 On 26 December 2018, Haryana Health Minister Anil Vij announced that a third domestic airport will be established under UDAN III scheme 40 km from the Ambala city at Barnala village next to the Ambala Air Force Station for which a team of Airports Authority of India has already carried out the land survey.
 The new greenfield airport at Ambala is included in the 13 airports included in the UDAN III scheme.
 Since most of the technical formalities are complete, an early execution of the project is expected.
 Hisar and Karnal airports are already included in the list of airports for which airlines can make proposals for the UDAN scheme.

 As of January 2019, all five existing government airports in Haryana will be developed to have runway of at least 5000 feet for midsize aircraft and business jets, night landing and parking hangars, as airlines have approached the Haryana government to park their spillover "Non-scheduled Air Operations" (NSOP) aircraft from the congested IGI airport at Delhi to Bhiwani and Narnaul airport.
 Some of this development work at Hisar, Bhiwani and Narnaul airports is already underway.
 Hisar will be extended to 10,000 ft by March 2022 for large air crafts.

+In 2021, Gurugram Heliport Hub was envisaged and implementation started in 2024.